reapbooster/FreshDrupalMI/README.milken.md

-#### Milken Institute Website Rebuild 2.0 ####
+# Milken Institute Website Rebuild 2.0 #

 ## Installation ##

 This is a repo for the new MI site.
-To initialize local development, run the following commands:
+To initialize a local development environment, run the following commands from the project root on the container host:

 1. ```cp .env.dist .env```

 2. ```cp docker/settings.local.php web/sites/default```

 3. ```docker-compose up -d```

+If the ```docker-compose``` command complete successfully, you can now launch a shell on the PHP container:

-4. ```docker exec -it freshdrupalmi_php_1 bash```
+1. ```docker exec -it freshdrupalmi_php_1 bash```

-Then from inside the container
+Then from inside the docker container do the following to install the drupal site:

-5. ```composer install && gulp```
+1. ```composer install && gulp```

-6. ```drupal site:milken:install```
+2. ```drupal site:milken:install```

-then open a browser and navigate to http://localhost:8080/
+After installation completes, open a browser and navigate to http://localhost:8080/

 ## Wipe and Re-create the docker environment ##

-1. If you happen to break something in the environment, it is often better to remove the image cache and rebuild the docker instances from scratch.
-To do so, simply run the following commands.
+If you happen to break something in the environment, it is often better to remove the image cache and rebuild the docker instances from scratch.
+To do so, simply run the following commands from the project root on the container host.

-2. ```docker-compose down --rmi all``` from your project root to shutdown and remove all docker images.
+1. ```docker-compose down --rmi all``` To shutdown and remove all docker images.

-3. ```docker/bin/cleanDocker``` from your project root to prune the docker environment.
+2. ```docker/bin/cleanDocker``` To prune the docker environment.

-4. After wiping the environment, follow the Installation steps starting from ```docker-compose up -d```
+3. After wiping the environment, follow the Installation steps starting from ```docker-compose up -d```

 ## Basic Development Practices ##

+Here are a few tips to avoid ( or solve ) problems while developing.

 1. Never check anything into the pantheon repo.
 Always check into github and allow CircleCI to do a build